isotopp/isotopp.github.io/content/posts/2022-04-15-sql-engineering-guidelines.md

 - This is discussed at length in [MySQL Transactions (Read-Modify-Write)]({{< ref "/content/posts/2020-07-30-mysql-transactions---writing-data.md" >}}).
 - Make sure `START TRANSACTION` syntax is being used, not `BEGIN` syntax.
 - `COMMIT` can fail, you must check success and be prepared to re-run the entire transaction.
 - A transaction must not extend across a user interaction.
 You must not `SELECT ...
 FOR UPDATE` and then wait for user input.
-A transaction must be finished fractions of a second.
+A transaction must be finished in fractions of a second.

 ### Optimistic locking